 - Pain that is worse when you move or stand up vs. sit or lie down

 - Pain that is worse when you sit or stand too long

 - Muscle spasms or cramping in your lower back or legs

-- Stiffness in your lower back
+- Stiffness or muscle tension in your lower back

 - Difficulty standing up or walking